ranja-sarkar/ranja-sarkar.github.io/_posts/2026-02-11-linear-regression.md

 ![111](https://github.com/user-attachments/assets/2678e9a4-7f1c-4c41-ab9e-10f5ab412e3a)

 A linear model assumes that the effect of each independent variable on the response does not depend upon the rest of the independent variables.
 Linear regression therefore assumes a linearity in  coefficients (beta) of the variables.
+Epsilon is the irreducible error (un-measured).
+It is the unexplained variability in a dataset.

 # Association & interaction of variables